HiltonRosenfeld/agentic-ai-workshop/README.md

     uv run langflow run --env-file .env
     ```

-    This starts Langflow and opens a port to your Codespace in the cloud.
+    This installs and starts Langflow and opens a port to your Codespace in the cloud.
 In case you loose track of the URL to Langflow, just click on `PORTS` in the terminal window.

+   > **_NOTE:_**  You will see errors as Langflow starts.
+These are expected and can be ignored.
+Langflow will start just fine.

 🎉 Congrats!
 You finished the set-up part of the workshop.
 Now for the fun part!